Those who ignore statistics are condemned to reinvent it

-This page mostly exists to collect a good selection of overview statistics introductions that are not terrible.
 I’m especially interested in modern fusion methods that harmonise what we would call statistics and machine learning methods, and the unnecessary terminological confusion between those systems.
+But I have nothing to say about that right now.

-Boaz Barak, ML Theory with bad drawings attempts one division of labour here:
+Boaz Barak, ML Theory with bad drawings attempts one division of labour:

 However, what we actually do is at least thrice-removed from this ideal: